amakarem/webserv/readme.md

-*This project has been created as part of the 42 curriculum by aelaaser, blohrer, frocha
+*This project has been created as part of the 42 curriculum by aelaaser.

 # WebServ